 6. Koh Tao

-Scuba divers, this is your mecca.
-Koh Tao is well known for great scuba diving and because of the competition between the many scuba diving shops, it’s got some of the cheapest PADI courses for those wanting to further their scuba skills.
+Either before, during or after your tour, you NEED to make time for a visit to Koh Tao, and especially for scuba divers!
+Koh Tao is well known for incredible scuba diving and because of the competition between the many scuba diving shops, it’s got some of the cheapest PADI courses for those wanting to further their scuba skills.
 This is the place to go for vibrant coral and coming face to face with sharks, rays and other magnificent wildlife.
 Beyond scuba diving, the island has a laid-back but grown-up vibe with a satisfying nightlife and jungle to explore.

 I’ve been to Koh Tao a couple of times, for very different reasons.
 The first time I wanted to explore as much of the island as I could.
 At the time I didn’t want to do diving (which is what Koh Tao is mainly famous for), but I wanted to discover all the different bays and beaches on the island.
 However, after seeing how much fun everyone was having diving, I decided to come back again and join the crowds!
 What can I say – there’s a reason why Koh Tao is one of the best places in the world to learn to dive, and I had such an amazing time there!